Fruktus/QuadradiusR/CONTRIBUTING.md

 This will allow us easier integration with other elements.

 Scripts and prefabs should be further structured into categories, like buttons etc.

+### Godot Scripts
+Lines from top:
+- The class declaration (if applicable)
+- The extended node
+- One blank line
+- Constants
+- Blank line
+- Variables
+- Blank line
+- Signals
+- Three blank lines

+There should be two blank lines between all the functions.